bbauska/UofM-Intro-HTML5/README.md

 As you start to do images, they&apos;re going to be great, but you&apos;re going to have some problems and it&apos;s going to take some time to get them to work.
-So, if things aren&apos;t working right, make sure you&apos;re using the right file extensions.
+If things aren&apos;t working right, make sure you&apos;re using the right file extensions.
 If it&apos;s .jpg, jpg, make sure you&apos;re not writing .jpeg, or vice versa.
 Don&apos;t name all your files &apos;"image_26859,&apos;" blah blah blah, right?
 Rename them.
 Give them a good name.
 Because often the